 6.x.1 Functionality Requirements

-The following is a list of basic requirements to be considered when specifying management of Application Profiles, and a list of design assumptions used for the prosed architecture solution.
+The following is a list of basic requirements to be considered when specifying management of Application Profiles, and a list of design assumptions used for the proposed architecture solution.

 An Application Profile refers to a set of information which characterizes an application in a compact and meaningful way for any stakeholder of an M2M system.